-In an omni channel environment, customers interact with brands on multiple mediums, While conversations are happening on phone, there is a new set of customers who prefer to leverage other channels including email, chat and social media, attributed to quick response and resolution time in these channels.
-Brands have invested heavily in setting up infrastructure to service customers within seconds, however, there are a lot of gaps in adapting to changing customer needs where conversational analytics tools can be a game changer
+In an omni-channel environment, customers interact with brands on multiple mediums, While conversations are happening on phone, there is a new set of customers who prefer to leverage other channels including email, chat and social media, attributed to quick response and resolution time in these channels.
+Brands have invested considerably in setting up infrastructure to service customers within seconds, however, there are a lot of gaps in adapting to changing customer needs where conversational analytics tools can be a game changer

 Here’s where conversational analytics comes in to help brands derive deep, actionable insights from these conversations.

 “We rely on our 250+ sales contact center for revenues.
 Although our customers use all channels, phone was the primary means of communication.
 We noticed huge penalties to the tune of £3,00,000 per year and also got some negative reviews from agitated customers on review sites.
 We had to listen to our customers and act upon it”.

 – Director of CX , Europe’s 2nd Largest OTA